 Brawny makes some of the strongest paper towels in the business.
 This pack of 12 large rolls is highly absorbent, durable, and efficient as you can tear it into four neat squares.

 Whether you get the sensible 24-pack or the overkill 144-pack, these microfiber cleaning cloths are non-abrasive and easy on all types of surfaces.

 You can't go wrong with tried-and-true 99% isopropyl alcohol.
 It's an effective disinfectant for first aid treatment or the dirtiest of headphones.

 With a 3% hydrogen peroxide rating and a generous 32-fluid ounce bottle, this should get you through plenty of earbud cleaning sessions.

-Available in a two or four-pack, these toothbrushes from PRO-SYS have ultra-soft bristles that are effective at cleaning without being too abrasive.
+Available in a colorful four-pack, these toothbrushes from PRO-SYS have ultra-soft bristles that are effective at cleaning without being too abrasive.